Configuration spaces of circles in the plane: Between circle configurations and trees

 \subsection{The labeled case}

 In this subsection we set up a connection between labeled configurations of circles and labeled trees.
 See \cite{scheinerman1988circle,catanzaro2020moduli} for other viewpoints of this same idea.
 Say that one circle in the plane is \emph{nested} in another if the former lies in the bounded component of the complement of the latter.
 To be clear, we do not consider a circle to be nested in itself.
 Given a (labeled) configuration $\kappa=(C_1,\dots,C_n)$ of circles in the plane, if $C_j$ is nested in $C_i$ and moreover no $C_k$ simultaneously is nested in $C_i$ and has $C_j$ nested in it, then we will write $C_i\vdash C_j$.
 Also write $\R^2\vdash C_i$ whenever $C_i$ is not nested in any $C_j$.
 For $T$ a labeled tree with the non-root vertices labeled $1,\dots,n$, write $i\prec j$ whenever $j$ is a child of $i$, and write $\varnothing\prec i$ whenever $i$ is a child of the root $\varnothing$.
-As a remark, taking the transitive closure of $\prec$ yields a poset structure on $\{\varnothing,1,\dots,n\}$, with $T$ as its Hasse diagram (or rather $T$ drawn upside down, so the root is at the bottom, since in Hasse diagrams the partial order is directed upward).
+As a remark, taking the transitive closure of $\prec$ yields a poset structure on $\{\varnothing,1,\dots,n\}$, with $T$ as its Hasse diagram.